Overview of Oregon Colleges & Schools

 There are eight public 4-year state universities and colleges in Oregon.
 These four-year institutions predominantly offer bachelor's or higher level programs and some may even include research facilities.
 See a state-wide list of the state universities and colleges in Oregon.

 Private Universities & Colleges

-In Oregon there are nineteen accredited private four-year colleges.
+In Oregon there are eighteen accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in Oregon.

 Community colleges are public institutions that offer low cost, high quality education for residents throughout the state.
 These schools offer 2-year programs that grant associate degrees or offer training courses in specialized trades.
 Oregon" Community colleges also are the number one transfer-out programs available for four-year colleges and universities.
 Learn more and compare community colleges in Oregon.

 Liberal Arts Colleges

 Oregon has four accredited liberal arts colleges.
 These schools primarily focus on undergraduate programs in the liberal arts and sciences through comprehensive and flexible curriculums.
 Compare all the liberal arts colleges in Oregon.

 Bible & Christian Colleges

 Bible and Christian colleges generally provide specialized undergraduate education with a focus on religious or biblical study.
 There are approximately fifteen such colleges in Oregon located throughout the state.
 See a full list of Christian colleges in Oregon along with program and tuition information.